ChessWorld.net - Play Online Chess

 The pawn structures change a lot.
 Open Sicilian, Rossolimo, Alapin, Closed Sicilian, Dragon, Najdorf, and Kan all ask different strategic questions.

-The simplest practical way to learn the Sicilian: first learn the overall map, then one main Open Sicilian setup for Black, then 2–3 Anti-Sicilian answers, then a handful of model games and training positions.
+The simplest practical way to learn the Sicilian: first learn the overall map, then one main Open Sicilian setup for Black, then two or three Anti-Sicilian answers, then a handful of model games and training positions.

 Interactive Sicilian trainer: practice typical positions against the computer

 Choose a Sicilian structure below.
-The first training position loads automatically.
-Changing the selector also auto-loads the new challenge.
-Use the buttons to play either side of the position.
+Use the buttons to play either side of the position and connect the named opening family to a real board.

 Open Sicilian launch position